Rinchen Lhamo: Personal life

-Rinchen Lhamo and Louis Magrath Tindal King had four children together, including Paul Henry Tindal King (1923-2016), Yudre Louise King (the oldest, died as a child), and Martha Rolfe nee King(1922-2003) and Alec King.
-Rinchen Lhamo moved to England in 1925 with her husband, their children, and her brother.
-The family lived in Kensington and Hildenborough, and Rinchen Lhamo died at the latter town in 1929, aged 28 years, from tuberculosis.
+Rinchen Lhamo and Louis Magrath King had four children together, including Irene Louise Yudre King (1921–1946), Paul Henry Tindal King (1923–2016), and Martha Lilian Rolfe, née King (1924–2003), and Alexander William Magrath King.
+At the time of her birth, Rinchen and Louis's eldest daughter, known as Yudre, was given the name “Sheradrema (She(s)-rab (s)Gröl-ma)” by Runtsen Chimbu, the Living Buddha (tulku) of Dorje Drak, Dartsedo.
+Lhamo moved permanently to England in 1925 with her husband, their children, and her brother, Namkha Tendruk (who returned to Dartsedo in 1932–1933).
+The family lived in Kensington and Hildenborough, Kent.
+Rinchen Lhamo died in 1929, aged 28 years, from tuberculosis.